-On this and other sites we explain that Joseph was only called to bring forth The Holy Book of Mormon and not to start a church.
+On this and other sites, we explain that Joseph Smith was only called to bring forth The Holy Book of Mormon and not to start a church.
 That the revelations which speak of him starting a church were changed by Joseph to say so.
-His purpose, according to David Whitmer, was to convince the Christian world of The Holy Book of Mormon.
+His purpose, according to prophecy and David Whitmer, was to convince the Christian world of The Holy Book of Mormon.

-Had he done so, Christians would have accepted The Holy Book of Mormon, (With no strings attached, i.e. no church to join.) and the reforming that began with Luther, Calvin, Zwingli and others would have been completed.
+Had he done so, Christians would have accepted The Holy Book of Mormon (with no strings attached, i.e. no need to join a particular church) and the reforming that started with Martin Luther would have been completed.

 Joseph Fielding Smith said:

 If Joseph was a deceiver, who willfully attempted to mislead people, then he should be exposed, his claims should be refuted, and his doctrines shown to be false.
 (Doctrines of Salvation, Vol. 1, pp. 188-189)

 Our approach is very simple – we detail the mandate Joseph was given in the Bible, then look at how he did to fulfill that.
 We discuss Twelve Doctrines that his followers adhere to and compare those with the purpose of his mandate – The Holy Book of Mormon.

 On your left are the Topics.
 They flow from the top down.
 Please begin at the top and work your way down.